 Parents may also want to create a trust, which can be set up offshore, although there may be tax implications depending on the residency of the child.

-She explained: “If you're an international student that isn't resident in Canada, and the family's income is not resident in Canada, then we really do say immediately that we should set you up with somebody on our new Canadian market team who will offer specialist advice to assist non-tax resident families.
+She explained: “If you're an international student that isn't resident in Canada, and the family's income is not resident in Canada, we suggest that we set you up with somebody on our new Canadian market team who will offer specialist advice to assist non-tax resident families.

 “Often, that happens with families that come from Asia.
 We can connect people with an appropriate external advisor or an appropriate expert external tax planner that will get families thinking about what makes the most sense.”